ebraun68/RYcode/README.md

 Braun EL & Kimball RT 2021.
 Data types and the phylogeny of Neoaves.
 Birds, 2, 1-22. https://doi.org/10.3390/birds2010001

+Please cite Braun and Kimball (2021) if you use this program.

 This script uses a non-interleaved relaxed phylip file of DNA sequences as input and it produces either a binary relaxed phylip file or a nexus file with the data encoded as R and Y.